wp-plugins/wp-declutter/readme.txt

 * Remove post classes that you do not need (e.g., `type-`, `category-`, `tag-`)
 * Remove comment classes that you do not need (e.g., `odd`, `even`, `alt`, `byuser`, `bypostauthor`, `depth-N`)

-If you have any problems or suggestions, you can [email me](http://rayofsolaris.net/contact/).
+If you come across any bugs or have suggestions, please contact me at [rayofsolaris.net](http://rayofsolaris.net).

 **This plugin requires PHP version 5.
 Please do not try installing it in a PHP 4 environment.**

 == Changelog ==

+= 1.3 =
+* Added new class filters for classes introduced in Wordpress 3.1 beta/RC

 = 1.2 =
 * Added the option to completely disable body, post and comment classes.
-* Added new class filters for classes introduced in Wordpress 3.1
+* Added new class filters for classes introduced in Wordpress 3.1 alpha

 = 1.1 =
 * Added filtering for classes in the <body> tag